 • Does the net difference justify the investment, timeline, and risk?

-• Are there major system issues that could derail the renovation or create additional costs?
+• Are there major system issues that could derail the renovation or reveal new costs?

-• Can the renovation be completed within a realistic and manageable timeline?
+• Can the renovation realistically be completed on time and on budget?

-• Do all heirs agree on the strategy, and who will coordinate the work?
+• Do all heirs agree on the strategy, and who will manage the work?

-• Is there an investor or as-is buyer market that could produce a comparable outcome with less risk?
+• Is there an investor or as-is buyer market that could produce a comparable result with less risk?

 The Bottom Line